 Obi-Wan Kenobi series story: Darth Vader's return

-The big headline news is that Obi-Wan Kenobi and Darth Vader will seemingly cross paths (and lightsabers) once more.
+The big headline news is that Obi-Wan Kenobi and Darth Vader will cross paths (and lightsabers) once more following Vader's defeat on Mustafa.

-There’s not only a 10-year time jump (more on that in a moment), but Lucasfilm president Kathleen Kennedy hinted that we’ll be getting the “rematch of the century” (via StarWars.com).
-Another clash with Obi-Wan on Tatooine could fully cement Vader as the villain we know and love… to hate.
+There’s not only a 10-year time jump following Revenge of the Sith, but Lucasfilm president Kathleen Kennedy hinted that we’ll be getting the “rematch of the century”. of your journey with the character.
+And that was very meaningful for me."

-McGregor also added (via ComicBook.com) that Obi-Wan’s final task after the events of the prequels is, predictably, to keep Luke Skywalker safe.
-That appears to confirm that the crux of the show will take place on the twin-sunned planet of Tatooine
+McGregor has said that Obi-Wan’s final task after the events of the prequels is, predictably, to keep Luke Skywalker safe.
+That appears to confirm that the crux of the show will take place on the twin-sunned planet of Tatooine – though director Deborah Chow hinted at Disney Plus Day this is only the starting point of the story.

-The series will likely bridge the gap towards A New Hope and chart how Obi-Wan became a watchful protector on Tatooine in the post-Order 66 era.
-The emergence of the Empire under Palpatine is also likely to factor in, making Obi-Wan increasingly isolated and in short supply of allies.
-Coupled with Vader’s likely training and harnessing of his Dark Side powers makes for an intriguing showdown.
-That, however, is all speculation at this point.
+The series will bridge the gap towards A New Hope and chart how Obi-Wan became a watchful protector on Tatooine in the post-Order 66 era.
+The emergence of the Empire under Palpatine is also factored in.
+The presence of the Inquisitors could make Obi-Wan increasingly isolated and in short supply of allies.
+Coupled with Vader’s likely training and harnessing of his Dark Side powers, it all makes for an intriguing showdown in uncharted territory.

 Obi-Wan Kenobi series: when does it take place on the Star Wars timeline?

-If Revenge of the Sith takes place in 19 BBY (19 years before the Battle of Yavin, the focal point in the in-universe calendar and a reference to the year in which the first Death Star was destroyed in A New Hope), the Obi-Wan series should take place in 9 BBY.
-That’s nine whole years before A New Hope and, if you’re keeping track, 50 years before the events of The Mandalorian.
+If Revenge of the Sith takes place in 19 BBY (19 years before the Battle of Yavin, the focal point in the in-universe calendar and a reference to the year in which the first Death Star was destroyed in A New Hope), the Obi-Wan series takes place in 9 BBY.
+That’s nine whole years before A New Hope and, if you’re keeping track, around 18 years before the events of The Mandalorian and The Book of Boba Fett.

 For a more detailed breakdown of every major event in the series, check out our comprehensive Star Wars timeline.